-[Subsequent editions of the SAFS report were produced in 2014 (68 species) and 2016 (83 species).
-The target for 2018 is 120 species.
-From 2016 the overall management of SAFS was undertaken by the FRDC guided by a multiagency advisory group.]
+[Subsequent editions of the SAFS report were produced in 2014 (68 species), 2016 (83 species) and 2018 (120 species).
+From 2016 the overall management of SAFS was undertaken by the FRDC guided by a multi-agency advisory group.
+Refer the 2018-19 SAFS update on page 67]

-The arrival of a large factory freezer vessel (FV Margiris) to fish the Commonwealth Small Pelagic Fishery32 put the spotlight on the fishery's sustainability and gave rise to concerns by some stakeholders, widespread negative media attention, and campaigns by people opposed to its operation.
+The arrival of a large factory freezer vessel (FV Margiris) to fish the Commonwealth Small Pelagic Fishery put the spotlight on the fishery's sustainability and gave rise to concerns by some stakeholders, widespread negative media attention, and campaigns by people opposed to its operation.
 Amendments were promptly made to the Environment Protection and Biodiversity Conservation Act 1999 to allow the temporary prohibition of certain declared fishing activities.
 There followed a two-year ministerial prohibition of large factory-freezer vessels from mid-water trawling or in trans-shipment operations in the Small Pelagic Fishery, to allow an expert panel to conduct an assessment to determine the environmental impacts of the declared commercial fishing activity, particularly on species protected by Australia's national environment law.